Account settings and security

 Get up and running with the Phare platform, learn how to create your account, select a plan, and set up your first project.

 Ready to level up your monitoring game?
-This guide will walk you through the quick onboarding process to get started with Phare.
-By the end, you'll have your own organization account and know how to start using Phare products to run successful websites and APIs.
+This guide walks through the quick onboarding process to get started with Phare.
+By the end, you'll have an organization account and know how to start using Phare products to run reliable websites and APIs.

 ## Account Creation